 Here are some signs:

 Feeling tired or fatigued all the time is not healthy and is an obvious sign you need to recharge.
 Exhaustion can be emotional, mental or physical.
-Exhaustion means you have zero energy and feel completely spent.
-Exhaustion can lead to loss of motivation because you don’t feel enthusiastic about anything.
+Ant this means you have zero energy and feel completely spent.
+As a result, exhaustion can lead to loss of motivation because you don’t feel enthusiastic about anything.
 You may have trouble getting out of bed each morning and find going to work challenging.

 Do you have trouble paying attention or concentrating?
 This could be a sign of burnout due to chronic stress.
 Scientifically speaking, when we’re under stress our attention focuses on what we perceive as a threat.
 We’re designed to handle stress in short bursts then have things return to normal.
 Under chronic stress though, the narrow focus goes on for a long time resulting in a struggle to pay attention and having a harder time remembering things.